Ultra-fast Hong-Ou-Mandel interferometry via temporal filtering: Introduction

-In previous experiments using pulse-pumped SPDC sources, spectral filtering or group velocity matching~(GVM)~\cite{PhysRevA.56.1534,PhysRevA.56.1627,PhysRevLett.100.133601,mosley2008conditional,PhysRevLett.105.253601} on the SPDC photons has been employed to obtain the pure HSPs, which eliminates the spectral correlation between the signal and the idler photons.
-As shown in this paper, however, as the pump repetition rate gets higher, the SPDC spectrum inherits a sparse frequency-comb structure of the pump spectrum and the spectral correlation still retains even after performing the above spectral engineering.
-That is, the higher the pump repetition rate is, the lower the spectral purity is, which limits the clock rate of the pure HSP generation.
-To overcome this problem, we propose to use a temporal filtering on the SPDC photons, which is originally used to generate a pure HSP in continuous wave~(cw)-pump regime~\cite{Halder2007,Tsujimoto2017,Tsujimoto2018,Miyanishi2019}.
-In experiment, we demonstrate the high-visibility Hong-Ou-Mandel~(HOM) interference between two independent HSPs generated by SPDC with 3.2\,GHz-repetition-rate mode-locked pump pulses via temporal filtering.
+In this paper, we incorporate the influence of the pump repetition rate and timing resolution of detectors into the joint spectral amplitude~(JSA) of the photon pair.
+In the model, the detection of adjacent pulses emerges as a comb structure of the JSA, which enables us to quantitatively estimate the spectral purity of the photon pair from experimental parameters.
+Moreover, we demonstrate the high-visibility HOM interference between two independent HSPs generated by SPDC with 3.2\,GHz-repetition-rate mode-locked pump pulses via temporal filtering.
 To our knowledge, this is the highest repetition rate with an observation of the high-visibility HOM interference between the HSPs.
-Our method can adapt to various pumps with even higher repetition rates and thus could be a basic building block for a large-scale, high-fidelity, and high-speed photonic quantum information processing.
+The observed visibility of $0.88(3)$ is in good agreement with the theoretical value of 0.94.
+These results will be useful for a large-scale, high-fidelity, and high-speed photonic quantum information processing.